neomq/TGC16-Assignment-1/README.md

 - User interface is intuitive and easy to use
 4. Error Prevention & Recovery
 - Dsiplay an error message to the user when user performs an invalid search.
 A simple instruction is given to help the user perform a valid search.

 **Information Architecture**
 1. A linear web structure to optimise user-friendliness.

+### 4. Skeleton
+**Interface Design:**
+Below are some of the factors that have been considered when designing the user interface:
+1. Mobile friendliness
+- UI elements and text are able to fit on different screen sizes
+2. Contrast
+- Contrast is applied to important text (i.e. Title of search result), icons and search button as best as possible to draw users attention
+3. Familiarity
+- UI elements (i.e. search box, search button, close button, links etc.) are intuitive and performs the expected behaviour that users have been accustomed to.
+4. Font and colour weight
+- To establish visual hierarchy, all headings have bolder font weight than body text.
+Important elements such as the search button have a stronger colour.
+Supporting information (i.e. opening hours, address) have a lighter font weight.
+5. Typography
+- Only one typeface is used (default typeface of bootstrap)

+### 5. Visual Design